-A native of the New Orleans area and an LSU alum, Corey received his Masters in Sociology from the University of New Orleans through a research assistantship with the Center for Hazards Assessment, Response and Technology (CHART).
-His passion for both nature and human interaction has fittingly landed him in the position of Stakeholder Engagement Coordinator, where he spends much of his time interacting with coastal citizens, learning their concerns and needs.
-Corey enjoys any free time spent outdoors, especially on the water.
-Athletically, he claims to be the unofficial poster child for the sport of miniature golf.
+A 3rd-generation native of the New Orleans area and an LSU alum, Corey received his Masters in Sociology from the University of New Orleans through a research assistantship with the Center for Hazards Assessment, Response and Technology (UNO-CHART).
+His passion for both nature and human interaction has fittingly landed him in the position of Stakeholder Engagement Coordinator, where he spends much of his time interacting with coastal citizens to help address their concerns and needs as we move toward a restored ecosystem.
+Corey enjoys any free time spent outdoors, especially on the water with a fishing pole in-hand.
+WHO-DAT !?

 Morgan has served as CRCL’s Technical and Policy Analyst since September of 2011.
 In this role, she synthesizes technical and scientific information to evaluate coastal policies, programs, plans, and projects.
 Additionally, she coordinates the development of core program content for CRCL’s biennial State of the Coast Conference.
 She has a Bachelor’s degree in Environmental Studies from Loyola University at New Orleans and a Master’s degree in Natural Resource Policy from the University of Michigan.
 Morgan enjoys spreadsheets, taking to the trails with her three dogs, and practicing her Francais with Cajuns, especially those that cook well.